San Diego to Portland train

 We help you find & compare the best buses & trains in one place.

-There are 3 daily trains from San Diego to Portland.
-Traveling by train from San Diego to Portland usually takes around 32 hours and 8 minutes, but the fastest Amtrak train can make the trip in 31 hours,
+There is one daily train from San Diego to Portland.
+Traveling by train from San Diego to Portland usually takes around 34 hours, but the fastest Amtrak train can make the trip in 33 hours and 30 minutes.

 |Distance||932 mi (1501 km)|